 Every origin has its own flavour

-For example cacao from Madagascar has distinct vanilla aroma.
-Piura in the north region of Peru is known for its fruitiness while dry african regions like Tanzania can have an earthy taste and it’s closer to what we know of a chocolate taste.
-Because most chocolate comes from Ghana and Ivory Coast and that is the chocolate taste we’ve been use to and grew up with.
-When you then taste a vietnamese chocolate for the first time you’d be surprised by the variety of flavours you have never been exposed to before.
+For example, cacao from Madagascar has distinct vanilla aroma.
+Piura in the north region of Peru is known for its fruitiness, while dry African regions like Tanzania can have an earthy taste, and it’s closer to what we know of a chocolate taste.
+Because most chocolate comes from Ghana and Ivory Coast, and that is the chocolate taste we’ve been used to and grew up with.
+When you then taste a Vietnamese chocolate for the first time, you’d be surprised by the variety of flavours you have never been exposed to before.

 Everything that plays into the flavour of a chocolate

 - The grinding

 - The tempering and conching